 The application and arbitration process is composed of two parts, and there is a separate fee for each part of the process.
 The Initial Review determines whether your request qualifies for actual arbitration based on the information submitted.
 If the request qualifies, then the matter will go to arbitration for a decision on the case.
-However, to complete your application, you must send fees for both the Initial Review and the Arbitration.
+However, to complete your application, you must remit payment for the Initial Review fee.

-Send two checks (or money orders) made payable to MAXIMUS at the address above.
+Upon filing the OON arbitration request here on this site, you will be prompted to submit payment electronically (convenience fee applies to electronic payments) or you may send two checks (or money orders) made payable to MAXIMUS at the address below.
 The separate checks should be made for amounts consistent with the following:

 Initial Review and Arbitration Review

 After receiving the health care provider's completed application, MAXIMUS will contact the payer for a response, documentation, and payment of its portion of the fees.
 MAXIMUS will review the application and all documentation, and will contact the parties as to whether the request has been accepted for arbitration.